-Some of the most common symptoms of lichen planus include the following:
+Some of the most common symptoms of lichen planus include:

-- lesions that develop and spread over the course of two weeks to a few months
+- lesions that develop and spread over the body for several weeks or a few months

 - itching at the site of the rash, which commonly appears on the wrists, lower back, and ankles

 - lacy-white lesions in the mouth, which may be painful or cause a burning sensation

 - thin white lines over the rash